kylel5957/Kyle-Joe-Kaboom/plan.md

 #### Beyond MVP

-- Add a time bomb (time limit before a user explodes)
-- Media queries
+- Change the movement speed of the user sprite
-- Build a pause button
+- Build checkpoints
 - Build a help (question mark icon) button
+- Adding a timer (for competitive purposes)

 <!-- EXAMPLE